jeroenooms/opencpu-pages/_posts/2014-10-25-jsonlite-release-0-9-13.md

 #  0.073   0.002   0.075
 {% endhighlight %}

+Using the same benchmark from [previous posts](http://pages.opencpu.org/posts/jsonlite-release-0-9-12/), time to convert the `diamonds` data to row-based json has gone down from 0.619s to 0.325s on my machine (about 2x speedup from jsonlite 0.9.12), and converting to column-based json has gone down from 0.330s to 0.075s (about 4x speedup).

 ## Comparing to other JSON packages

-When comparing to other JSON packages, it should be noted that the comparsion is never entirely fair because different packages use use different settings and defaults for missing values, number of digits, etc. However both `rjson` and `RJSONIO` use the column based format for encoding data frames.
+When comparing JSON packages, it should be noted that the comparsion is never entirely fair because different packages use different settings and defaults for missing values, number of digits, etc. Both `rjson` and `RJSONIO` only support the column based format for encoding data frames.
+Using their default settings:

 {% highlight r %}
 system.time(rjson::toJSON(diamonds))